 English Springers are as susceptible to impoundment as any dog.
 They are picked up off the streets as strays or relinquished by their owners because of a move, illness or death, financial crisis, or other troubled circumstances.
 Adoption referral assistance is also available to those owners who can no longer care for their Springers and must give them up for adoption.
 Through the compassionate efforts and commitments to help, ESRA's volunteer members have successfully placed thousands of Springers in new loving homes.

 Would you like to Join ESRA?
-If so please click here !
-Membership to ESRA costs you nothing, and the rewards of rescuing springers in need will enrich your soul!
+If so, please click here for the membership application.
+Membership to ESRA costs you nothing, and the rewards of rescuing Springers in need will enrich your soul.

 Posted by Jan Flagg on March 15, 2000